-Principle: DPT is based upon a natural phenomenon called as CAPILLARY ACTION.
-By the virtue of which, liquid tends to flow or seep into a narrow opening, even against the external forces like gravity.
+Principle: DPT is based on the principles of CAPILLARY ACTION.
+By virtue of which, liquid tends to flow or seep into a narrow opening, even against the external forces like gravity.
 This phenomenon occurs due to the molecular attraction.

 STEPS TO BE FOLLOWED FOR DYE PENETRANT TEST: